-To assist CCC to deliver on its public education strategy, ECL will continue to build on its strategic partnership with public transport providers to remove financial barriers to schools participating in the CCC Learning Through Action, "A Waste of Time" education programme.
-Schools that meet qualifying criteria will have transport to the recycling programme provided to them at zero cost by ECL.
+ECL will also continue to build on Its strategic partnership with public transport providers to remove financial barriers to schools participating in the CCC Learning Through Action, "A Waste of Time", education programme.
+Schools that meet qualifying criteria will have the transport to the recycling programme provided to them at no cost by ECL.
 This support to schools assists in promoting key waste reduction messages and improving recycling knowledge throughout the community.